top of page

 Mission:

-Women on Fire Reno is dedicated to elevating, celebrating and empowering creative women.
+Women on Fire Reno is dedicated to elevating, celebrating and empowering creative women of all backgrounds and identities.
 We host events year round, culminating in our most powerful annual event of the year: She’s on Fire: Women’s Art and Music Festival.

 FAQ: